Frequently Asked Questions (FAQ)

 Who is eligible to register for UPK?

 Section 3602-e of Education Law defines an “eligible child” as a resident child who is four years of age on or before December 1st of the school year in which they are enrolled or who will otherwise be first eligible to enter public school kindergarten commencing with the following school year.
+For those districts that have State UPK allocational funding for resident children of three years of age, the same policies apply.

 Is UPK participation mandatory?